dlozanob/My-Notes/SAA-C03.md

 - Read-only copy of the database
 - Offloads read-only traffic from the main database
 - Multiple instances can be in different regions
+- Data transfer costs apply when replicating data to read replicas in different AWS Regions

 ![alt text](image-420.png)